The Perfect 10 Day Japan Itinerary for First Time Visitors

 The Gion District is the most famous Geisha district of Kyoto, where you find several important temples and shrines, teahouses, and historic neighborhoods.
 When walking around Gion, particularly the more historic streets, you will encounter Geishas and Maikos walking around.

-One of the best things to do in the Gion District is walk the beautiful Sannenzaka and Ninenzaka Streets.
-The Ninenzaka street is where people take the famous picture of the Hōkan-ji / Yasaka Pagoda.
+One of the best things to do in the Gion District is to walk the beautiful Sannenzaka and Ninenzaka Streets.
+Ninenzaka Street is where people take the famous picture of the Hōkan-ji / Yasaka Pagoda.

 Nishiki Market

-Known as the “Kyoto’s Kitchen”, the Nishiki Market is a 400 year-old food market and the largest of Kyoto.
+Known as the “Kyoto’s Kitchen”, the Nishiki Market is a 400-year-old food market and the largest in Kyoto.
 Here you will find over 100 stalls and shops, and endless delicious options of street food and fresh seafood.

-Note: This is a long, but very narrow market that can get crowded real quick.
+Note: This is a long, but very narrow market that can get crowded really quickly.
 If you are someone who struggles in crowds and tight places, you might want to avoid this market.

 Arashiyama Bamboo Forest & Kinkaku-Ji Golden Pavilion